justineban/Student-Eval-App/README.md

 flutter run
 ```

 The login screen includes a "Crear usuario (para pruebas)" button to create a test user quickly.
-After creating a user, use "Ingresar" to log in and select a role.
+After creating a user, use "Ingresar" to log in.

-If you'd like, I can now continue by implementing the course and category CRUD UI, enrollment flows, and group-creation logic with random/selection assignment.